24 Hours in Historic Charleston, SC: Where to Eat, Play, & Stay

 Yes and No.

 Of course it's not ideal, but 24 hours is better than no hours in Charleston, right?
 And we enjoyed quite a bit in our short amount of time.
-The city had my heart from the moment I arrived.
+This up and coming US city makes a great travel destination and had my heart from the moment I arrived.
 The breathtaking views, innovative food and drink, relaxed atmosphere, and friendly locals made me feel instantly at home.
 Charleston is truly unlike any other, and though we just scratched the surface in 24 hours, it doesn't long at all to fall in love with everything it has to offer.
 We'll look forward to meeting again soon!